 My research interests lie in the field of algebraic geometry.
 In particular, most of my work so far uses tools from tropical geometry to study the scrollar invariants of curves.

-I also like to think about algebra and combinatorics, especially coding theory, tableaux, and graph theory, and I think the Catalan numbers are super cool.
+I also like to think about algebra and combinatorics, especially tableaux and graph theory, and I think the Catalan numbers are super cool.

 Publications and Preprints: